Souvikns/noscrubs_assignment/README.md

-# OAuth 2.0 library /
+# OAuth 2.0 library / NoScrubs Assignment

 This library contains a OAuth 2.0 library that runs both on browser and on nodejs.